Nov 30, 2025

 The Scent Profile

 The Opening The first spray is a jolt.
 Instead of the soft, powdery floral opening we are used to, the top notes are fruity and surprisingly sharp.
-There is a distinct medicinal quality to the fruit notes (listed as peach and bergamot) that feels synthetic rather than lush.
+There is a distinct medicinal quality to the fruit notes (specifically the peach) that feels synthetic rather than lush.
 It is loud, bright, and immediately announces its presence.

-The Dry Down This is where the fragrance takes its biggest turn.
+The Dry Down This is the final twist.
 As it settles, we struggled to find that signature, creamy Egyptian musk that makes the For Her line beloved.

 Instead, the base is dominated by modern, molecular woods.
 If you are familiar with Parfums de Marly Valaya or the dry down of Baccarat Rouge 540, you will recognize this note instantly.
 It is likely a heavy dose of Ambroxan or a similar aroma chemical.
 It gives the scent massive projection and longevity, but it trades the intimacy of a skin scent for the diffusion of a "beast mode" fragrance.